 In addition to Wiley Plus online, short video lectures and examples for each module or chapter are required viewing.
 These videos may be accesses through your UNLV online portal for the course.

-Modules and Individual Learning Outcomes – The chapter listed for each module below indicates the Wiley Plus chapter that is covered for that course module.
+Modules and Individual Learning Objectives – The chapter listed for each module below indicates the Wiley Plus chapter that is covered for that course module.
 Assignments for each module are available and listed online at Wiley Plus.

 Vectors – Chap.
 1. Study the mathematics of vectors and their relationship to the physical world.